Skip to main content

 We all know how annoying it is to receive marketing that's not relevant (essentially spam), but if we receive content that is personalised to the point where it is relevant then it's a win-win: increasing engagement and conversion rates.

-This covers a diverse range of applications, from an e-commerce platform recommending products based on a customer’s past purchases and browsing history, to streaming services suggesting shows and movies customised to individual viewing preferences.
+This covers a diverse range of applications, from an e-commerce platform recommending products based on a customer's past purchases and browsing history, to streaming services suggesting shows and films customised to individual viewing preferences.

 8. Customer Analysis and Support